Knowledge Hub

 When you launched your business, your lawyer or accountant probably took care of the details and set up a limited company so that you can trade with limited liability, protecting your personal assets against losses.
 So what more do you need to know about owning a company?

 We’d say, a great deal.
 If you’re new to entrepreneurship and company ownership or have invested in a company as a shareholder, we’d strongly recommend you get on top of the legals and seek expert corporate legal advice, in particular, understanding the rules that dictate how your company is run.
-These rules are contained in its Articles of Association, and they’re essentially a ‘user manual’ for the company.
+These rules are contained in its articles of association or articles for short, and they’re essentially a ‘user manual’ for the company.

-The Articles can have a major impact on your ability to attract finance.
-New investors will be extremely interested in them because their terms can affect the value of their investment, and their ability to realise the value of their shares.
+The contents of the articles can have a major impact on your ability to attract finance.
+New investors will be extremely interested in them because their terms can affect the value of their investment and their ability to realise the value of their shares.

-Please note, if you’re a private sole director company with the Model Articles for Private Companies adopted (without amendments), you need to take action now and amend your articles.
-You need to do this to make sure any decisions you have previously made and will make are valid and not void as a result of this ruling.
+Please note, if you’re a sole director company with the model articles for private companies adopted (without amendments), you need to take action now and amend your articles.
+You need to do this to make sure any decisions you have previously made and will make are valid and not void as a result of the ruling in a recent court case.
 Find out more about what you need to do in our update for sole directors.

 Articles are a necessary part of company formation.
 They represent a contract between the shareholders of a company and the company itself, as a legal entity in its own right.
 They dictate the way the company is run on a day-to-day basis and are designed to protect the interests of shareholders.
 Directors are bound by their provisions, despite the fact that they don’t sign them.
 Their duties as directors mean that they have to abide by them in order to fulfil their obligations to the shareholders, as company owners.

-In the UK, Articles are a prerequisite to forming a company.
-This is the case whether you’re forming a private company limited by shares or guarantee, or a public limited company.
+Under English law, articles are a prerequisite to forming a company.
+This is the case whether you’re forming a private company limited by shares or guarantee or a public limited company.

 Articles don’t have to be in any particular format, but certain provisions have to be included by law.
 Companies formed before 1 October 2009 may have adopted the standard articles known as ‘Table A’ articles.
 These articles were updated by legislation, and companies incorporated after that date may adopt the standard ‘model’ articles.
 You can find the model articles on the government website.

-If you haven’t adapted the model Articles to suit your particular needs, you or your advisor will have formed your company based on them.
+If you haven’t adapted the model articles to suit your particular needs, you or your advisor will have formed your company based on the standard model articles.

 This is quite normal.
 Most people setting up companies for the first time buy an ‘off-the-shelf’ package – that means the company has been set up beforehand using model articles.
-These are adapted once the business grows and its business strategy becomes clearer.
+These can be adapted once the business grows and its business strategy becomes clearer.

-The fact is, you can’t start a business without Articles of Association.
+The fact is, you can’t start a company without articles of association.

-• The decision-making process for shareholders, how many need to be present before a meeting can be valid (the quorum), and the voting regime
+• Shares: the number of shares, types and classes of share, rights attaching to the shares, the allotment and transfer of shares and the payment of dividends.
+Shareholders: the decision-making process for shareholders, how many need to be present before a meeting can be valid (the quorum) and the voting process.

 Our corporate solicitors can provide legal advice on drafting or amending your articles of association and other constitutional documents.